 - Clean the bathroom while the toilet bowl is soaking.

 - Declutter a drawer while waiting on the school bus.

 What you shouldn’t do, though, is combine mental tasks, such as switching between a Word document and an instant message chat or checking email while working on your budget.
-You end up splitting your focus by more than half so that neither task is getting the attention it needs, and you waste valuable time switching between them.
+You end up splitting your focus by more than half, so neither task gets the attention it needs, and you waste valuable time switching between them.

-We often justify our multitasking as a necessary evil, and certainly there are times when we have no choice — such as moderating a sibling disagreement while trying a new dinner recipe — but there are just as many times when we choose to multitask in the name of productivity and end up hurting ourselves in the long run.
+We often justify our multitasking as a necessary evil.
+Certainly, there are times when we have no choice — such as moderating a sibling disagreement while trying a new dinner recipe –.
+Still, there are just as many times when we choose to multitask in the name of productivity and end up hurting ourselves in the long run.

 Are you a multitasker?
 Which task combinations work best for you?
 Have you ever noticed the mental lag time when switching rapidly between tasks?